thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_Server_Side_Validations.desc.md

 ### Exercise

 In your own words, write down why server-side validation is important.
 Focus on the different scenarios server-side validation protects against.
 After about 30 seconds, your instructor will cold call on the class and ask what was written down.

-Turn to your neighbor and explain what the `express-validation` package is.
-After about 30 seconds, your instructor will cold call on the class and ask what was written down.

 ## How do you validate user input sent to an Express server?